 Taxpayers are cautioned that this publication is intended merely as a guide and that consideration must be given to all the facts and circumstances in applying this bulletin to particular situations.
 Taxpayers using this publication should be aware that additional changes may result from legislative action, court decisions, and rules adopted or amended under the Administrative Procedure Act, Chapter 150B of the General Statutes.
 To the extent there is any change to a statute, administrative rule, or new case law subsequent to the date of this publication, the provisions in this bulletin may be superseded or voided.
-Unless otherwise noted, this bulletin is intended to reflect changes made in the 2016 Regular Session of the North Carolina General Assembly.
+Unless otherwise noted, this bulletin is intended to reflect changes made through S.L.
+2021-180 in the North Carolina General Assembly.